timokonkwo/Holux/README.md

 # Holux
-A real estate website for Holux group
+A fully responsive real estate website for Holux group.